Coronary angioplasty and stents

 - Get regular exercise

 Successful angioplasty also means you might not have to undergo a surgical procedure called coronary artery bypass surgery.
 In a bypass, an artery or a vein is removed from a different part of your body and sewn to the surface of your heart to take over for the blocked coronary artery.
-This surgery requires an incision in the chest, and recovery from bypass surgery is usually longer and more uncomfortable.
+This surgery requires an incision in the chest.
+Recovery from bypass surgery is usually longer and more uncomfortable.